 His hometown in Washington claims a population of only 500, and is surrounded by rolling hills and mountains.
 Osaka has 9 million citizens.
 Japan's population is nearly half that of the United States, but is squeezed into an area slightly smaller than California.

 Sitting with Aaron on the train are two of his fraternity brothers from Theta Chi at the University of Idaho.
-In 1993, a Campus Crusade partnership began between Osaka and that university, along with schools from surrounding states.
+In 1993, a Cru partnership began between Osaka and that university, along with schools from surrounding states.

 Almost every summer since then, students have journeyed from the Pacific Northwest to spend the summer in Osaka.
 This year, the majority of the project is from Idaho, including Aaron's twin brother, Adam, but some students are from New York, Georgia and Iowa.